 There has been much commentary on who should be legally responsible for bad advice if given online, especially by someone who has not examined a patient or got a full history or if the person given the advice has no medical or health training.
 Should the person given the advice be held legally and ethically responsible?
 Should the person taking the advice be responsible for it?
 It often comes down to if the person giving the advice has a duty of care towards the person taking the advice.
 We will leave that one to the lawyers to sort out.

-When it comes the foot health advice, there are multiple sources of advice, like the Foot Health Forum and Podiatry Experts for advice on foot problem.
+When it comes the foot health advice, there are multiple sources of advice, like the Foot Health Forum and Podiatry Experts for advice on foot problems.
 Podiatrists and other health professionals have sites such as Podiatry Arena (this is not for people with foot problems).

 In Australia, health professionals are regulated by the Australian Health Professionals Regulatory Authority and as part of that all professions regulated by them have requirements on them about what they can and can not do and say online.
 It must be evidence based.
 This gives the consumer some protection from bad advice.